Here's review of the recent ADV releases from a conversation on Mangaforums:

 Which provoked this reply from psygremlin:

 The treatment of Elsa in the manga really brings it home - Jose/Henrietta is the literal fratello attatchment at its closest and most intimate.
 If the wheels come off this relationship, it turns into Lauro/Elsa.
 It's made quite obvious that Henrietta empathizes completely with Elsa, and that's why she's the only one who can answer the question of Elsa's fate of all those who have been asked.
 Her empathy is what I found so heartbreaking in the manga scene.
-She obviously isn't abstractly considering doing what Elsa did when considering Elsa's condition.
+She obviously isn't abstractly considering doing what Elsa did when considering Elsa's condition....which was true when written, but the more recently scanslated chapters of the manga have developed Jean and Giuse's relationship as brothers, and shown some complexity to Jean's treatment of his Cyborg charges (he's also responsible for Claes) that was not apparent before Vol 3.
+As in real life, people in GSG change, and their actions in the present are not always predictable from those of the past.

 Yes, Henrietta is obsessed with protecting Jose (to both his worry and discomfort at times), and is obsessed with being the precise center of his attention.
 This is all creepily familiar with anybody who has seen the responses that military working dogs have toward their handlers (yes, same term).
 All it would take to upset this particular applecart would be for Henrietta to discover that Jose had a serious girlfriend...